SIBERIAN CATS

 About Croshka Siberian Cattery

 Croshka Siberian Cats and Siberian Kittens is an experienced small home-based breeder since 1994 located in metro Atlanta Georgia.
-Both licensed with Georgia Department of Agriculture (Pet Dealer License) and USDA Licensed (Class A Breeder) and registered with TICA (The International Cat Association) Cat registry and a member of their voluntary responsible Breeder Program.
+Licensed with Georgia Department of Agriculture (Pet Dealer License), registered with TICA (The International Cat Association) Cat registry and a member of their voluntary responsible Breeder Program.

-Shipping with the airlines is very convenient if needed.
-Croshka has many different lines of cats from different cat breeders from all over the world including the U.S, Russia and Finland, and Budapest.
+Croshka has many different lines of cats from different cat breeders from all over the world including the U.S, Russia, Finland, Budapest, Poland, and Switzerland.
 We specialize in many of the rare Siberian colors.

-This cattery will also give a written health guarantee to all kittens and cats.
+This cattery will also give a written health guarantee to all kittens.
 These kittens will all be registered with TICA.
-Croshka Siberians is licensed with the State of Georgia with unannounced inspections and now licensed with USDA .
-We are also member with the Taiga Siberian Cat Club.
+Croshka Siberians is licensed with the State of Georgia with unannounced inspections.

-We have many happy pet owners throughout the country if you would like references.
+Croshka Siberians LLC has many happy pet owners throughout the country if you would like references.
 Several times a year we will have retired spayed or neutered adult cats available for adoption as house pets for families to love.
 We breed quality Siberians for pets.
-If you have any further interest in our Siberians please contact me and lets talk about you future purrrrrrrrrrrfect family member.
+If you have any further interest in our Siberians please contact me by phone and let’s talk about your future purrrrrrrrrrrfect family member.

 Your experienced Siberian Cat Breeder…